cpu-bound/cpu-bound/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Natural Language Processing
+- 🔭 I’m currently working on Data Engineering
-- 🌱 I’m currently learning Agentic AI
+- 🌱 I’m currently learning ML
 - 👯 I’m looking to collaborate on Big Data and Machine Learning engineering projects

 ## Skills